brendaoby/printf/README.md

 - Function that prints a char.

 5. functions1.c
-- Function that Ppints an unsigned number.
+- Function that prints an unsigned number.

 6. functions2.c
 - Function that prints the value of a pointer variable.